Supratentorial intracranial mass in an adult (an approach)

 Of these, striking abnormal restricted diffusion is most helpful, with the one caveat being that care should be taken in interpreting diffusion signal in cavities that contain blood products.

-Tumefactive demyelination can be challenging to distinguish form tumours.
+Tumefactive demyelination can be challenging to distinguish form tumors.
 The most helpful sign is that of incomplete open-ring enhancement, where the leading edge of demyelination is enhancing and diffusion restricting, but does not form a continuous sphere around the center of the lesion.
 This edge typically gets interrupted by grey matter.

 Glioblastoma and cerebral metastases are the most common peripherally enhancing lesions and distinguishing between the two can be challenging.
 This is discussed in the next section on solidly enhancing lesions, as the clues to distinguishing between the two are mostly at the periphery of the lesion rather than in the center.

-It should be noted however that if you eventually decide to favour a glioma, presence of definite central non-enhancement usually implies necrosis and thus the diagnosis of WHO IV glioblastoma.
+It should be noted however that if you eventually decide to favor a glioma, presence of definite central non-enhancement usually implies necrosis and thus the diagnosis of WHO IV glioblastoma.
 This should be distinguished from thin-walled cyst formation or areas of high T2 / FLAIR suppression as seen in some oligoastrocytomas / protoplasmic astroctyomas / gemistocytic astrocytomas.

 Solid enhancement is seen predominantly in high grade astrocytomas (WHO III or IV), cerebral metastases or CNS lymphoma.
 Each of these has a few helpful clues.